thinkitdata/nagiosstuff/UCS-plugin/readme.md

 This plugin is supported on Cisco UCS Manager Releases 2.1, 2.2 and 3.0.

 # Software Requirements for Release 0.9(4):
-### This release of the plugin requires Python SDK 0.8.3 to communicate with UCS Manager.
+### This release of the plugin requires Python SDK 0.8.3.
+It's included in this repo for your convenience.

 New Features in Release 0.9(4):
 Plugin Enhancements: